scipy/scipy.org/content/en/install.md

 ## Project-based workflows

-In project-based workflows, a project is a directory containing a manifest file describing the project, a lock-file describing the exact dependencies of the project, and the project's (potentially multiple) environments.

 ### Installing with `uv`

 {{< admonition tip >}}
 If it is your first time installing a Python library, start here!
 {{< /admonition >}}

-Here is a step-by-step guide to setting up a project to try SciPy with [`uv`], a Python package manager.
+Here is a step-by-step guide to setting up a project to try SciPy, with [`uv`], a Python package manager.

 [`uv`]: https://docs.astral.sh/uv/